vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 ## Features

 The VISTA Data Project is a new purely data-centric approach to VISTA's data.
-In a data-centric approach one must first comprehensively expose all the data in a system.
-This in turn __exposes the fact that VISTA has a data model__.
-It has been there for 35 years.
-But up until now, this model has not been comprehensively surfaced nor taken advantage of.
+As opposed to a code-centric approach, where data is divided into thousands of small, isolated, disconnected fragments encapsulated within procedural interface code,  in a data-centric approach one first comprehensively and holistically exposes all the data in the system, revealing the native underlying and overarching data model.
+This data model - the roadmap to all of VA's institutioal knowhow and data - has organically evolved over the past 35 years, hidden from view.
+Now, for the first time, this model will be comprehensively surfaced and taken advantage of.

 *New and unique features for VISTA that an operationalized Master VISTA Data Model (MVDM) will provide:*